Opening a Practice Checklist

-The following checklist compiles all of the professional obligations that you should consider before opening your practice or seeing patients privately.
+The following checklist compiles all of the professional obligations you should consider before opening your practice or seeing patients privately.

 Fees, Billing and Accounts

-Decide what forms of payment you will accept (e.g. cash, debit, credit, third party payers) and understand your obligations.
+Decide what forms of payment you will accept (e.g., cash, debit, credit, third party payers) and understand your obligations.

 Have a written fee schedule for each funding stream that will be accepted at your practice.
 See the Fees, Billing and Accounts Standard for fee schedule requirements.